-With her multi-disciplinary experience and reputation for attention to detail, Kate is a popular choice for local police forces and Children’s Services departments of Local Authorities where she advises in relation to disclosure and Public Interest Immunity, prepares skeleton arguments and attends court hearings on their behalf.
+With her multi-disciplinary experience and reputation for attention to detail, Kate is a popular choice for local police forces and Children’s Services departments of Local Authorities whom she advises in relation to disclosure and Public Interest Immunity, preparing skeleton arguments and attending court hearings on their behalf.
+Again, her working knowledge of both the criminal and family law jurisdictions is invaluable in those situations.
 She also accepts instructions from a range of professional bodies and individuals to provide representation at Inquests.

-Re: R - 2013 Care proceedings involving an allegation of non-accidental head injury to a 6 week old baby, resulting in serious brain injury.
+Re: A (2018) – Care proceedings on behalf of a parent involving an allegation of non-accidental head injury to a young baby, resulting in serious brain injury.
 The case involved the analysis and challenge of complex medical evidence from experts in neurology, opthalmology, radiology and genetics.

 Family Law Bar Association